Denis Walsh (dual player): Senior

 1990 proved to be a memorable year for Walsh and for Cork.
-A key member of the senior hurling team, he won a third Munster winners' medal following a great victory over Tipperary, the reigning All-Ireland champions.
-Not long after this Walsh was playing in the Munster football final.
+A key member of the senior hurling team, he won a third Munster SHC winners' medal following a great victory over Tipperary, the reigning All-Ireland champions.
+Not long after this, Walsh was playing in the Munster SFC final.
 For the fourth year in-a-row Cork were the masters of the province as they trounced Kerry by 2–23 to 1–11.
-The subsequent All-Ireland hurling final that year pitted Cork against Galway for the second time in four years.
-Galway were once again the bookies favourites and justified this tag by going seven points ahead at the interval.
+The subsequent All-Ireland SHC final paired Cork with Galway for the second time in four years.
+Galway were once again the bookies' favourites and justified this tag by going seven points ahead at the interval.
 Cork fought back with an expert display by Tomás Mulcahy and went on to win a high-scoring and open game of hurling by 5–15 to 2–12.
-It was Walsh's second All-Ireland hurling medal.
-Two weeks after this victory Walsh was back in Croke Park as a member of the Cork football panel that were playing in the All-Ireland final.
+It was Walsh's second All-Ireland SHC medal.
+Two weeks after this victory, Walsh was back in Croke Park as a member of the Cork football panel that were playing in the All-Ireland SFC final.
 Old rivals Meath were the opponents on this occasion as the two sides met for the third time in four years.
 Walsh, however, played no part in the game as the fourteen men of Cork won the game by 0–11 to 0–9.
-Disappointingly, Walsh was not eligible for an All-Ireland medal, even as a substitute.
+Disappointingly for Walsh, he was not eligible for an All-Ireland SFC medal, even as a substitute.
 He left the Cork inter-county football team following this.

-In 1991 Cork surrendered their provincial hurling crown to Tipperary, however, the following year saw Walsh taste more success.
+In 1991, Cork surrendered their provincial hurling crown to Tipperary; however, the following year brought further success for Walsh.
 The provincial final saw 'the Rebels' defeat Limerick by 1–22 to 3–11, giving Walsh a fourth provincial winners' medal, his fifth in all.
-Cork later qualified for the All-Ireland final where Kilkenny provided the opposition.
-'The Cats' played against a strong wind in the first half and were only two points down at the interval thanks to a goal by D.J.
-Carey.
+Cork later qualified for the All-Ireland SHC final, where Kilkenny provided the opposition.
+'The Cats' played against a strong wind in the first half and were only two points down at the interval thanks to a goal by D. J. Carey.
 Further goals by John Power and Michael Phelan gave Kilkenny a 3–10 to 1–12 victory.

-In 1993 Walsh added to his already impressive medal tally as he collected a National Hurling League title following a three-game saga with Wexford.
+In 1993, Walsh added to his already impressive medal tally as he collected a National Hurling League title following a three-game saga with Wexford.
 Success in the championship eluded him.
-That same year Walsh was also a key member of the Cork junior football panel.
-He picked up a Munster title in this grade before later lining out in the All-Ireland championship decider.
-Mayo provided the opposition on that occasion, however, Cork had a relatively comfortable 0–15 to 0–7 victory over their rivals.
+That same year, Walsh was also a key member of the Cork junior football panel.
+He picked up a Munster JFC title, before lining out in the All-Ireland JFC decider.
+Mayo provided the opposition; Cork, however, had a relatively comfortable 0–15 to 0–7 victory.
 This was Walsh's last major outing on the inter-county scene.
 He retired from inter-county hurling in 1996.

 Inter-provincial

 Walsh also lined out with Munster in the inter-provincial hurling competition.
-He captured his sole Railway Cup medal in 1992 as Munster defeated Ulster by 3–12 to 1–8.
+He won his sole Railway Cup medal in 1992 when Munster defeated Ulster by 3–12 to 1–8.